image image

 When partnering with a manager in esoteric structured, what should investors look for?

-Richard: Managers need their own specialist teams of structured credit investment portfolio managers and analysts, ideally operating globally with a high degree of experience investing in ABS and more esoteric types of private lending.
+Melissa: Managers need their own specialist teams of structured credit investment portfolio managers and analysts, ideally operating globally with a high degree of experience investing in ABS and more esoteric types of private lending.
 Scale is crucial, it takes resource and experience to repeatedly unlock that complexity premium.

 Depth of relationships is also important.
 The esoteric market is quite a “clubby” community.
 You repeatedly see the same banking professionals at the table and handful of lawyers looking at certain deal types.
 I think sourcing, critically, comes from long relationships.
 Naturally, the first phone calls from issuers are likely to go to those they worked with successfully before.
 Similarly, a manager’s ability to bring sizeable investment commitments is an important factor for participating in deals.